pitchers/RepData_PeerAssessment1/PA1_template.md

 for (r in 1:nrow(estimData)) {
   if (is.na(estimData[r, 'steps'])) {
     interval = estimData[r, 'interval']
+    # look up the mean value for that interval
     index = which(names(meanStepsPerInterval) == as.character(interval))
     replacement = meanStepsPerInterval[index]
+    # replace the missing value with the mean for that interval
     estimData[r, 'steps'] = replacement
   }
 }